-If the joint audit leads to different assessments of the facts and their evaluation with regard to the applicable double taxation treaty by the auditors involved and if this results in double taxation, the taxpayer has the option of applying for a mutual agreement procedure if the legal requirements are met.
-Since the facts of the case have already been jointly determined by the countries involved in the joint audit, the duration of the mutual agreement procedure can be shortened.
+If the joint audit leads to different assessments of the facts and their evaluation with regard to the applicable double taxation treaty by the auditors involved leads to double taxation, the taxpayer has the option of applying for a mutual agreement procedure as long as the legal requirements are met.
+Since the facts of the case will have already been jointly determined by the countries involved in the joint audit, the duration of the mutual agreement procedure can be shortened.

 Self-Check Questions